What is NetLogon? How NetLogon works?

 Can the NetLogon be stopped from running in the background?

 Yes, NetLogon can be stopped from running in the background.
 Nonetheless, one has to do it manually or by a runtime error.
 Go to the Command Line ( Terminal) to stop or restart it.
-Users must remember that stopping the NetLogon can hamper many Windows Server functions.
+Users must remember that preventing the NetLogon can hamper many Windows Server functions.

 nltest /dbflag:0x2080ffff